THE INTERNATIONAL COIN DESIGN

 Judging process consists of two stages as follows:

 - Preliminary Stage: The jury will select about five designs for the final stage from works submitted by entrants.

-- Final Stage: The jury will select prizewinning works from plaster models of selected designs at the preliminary stage.
+- Final Stage: The jury will select prizewinning works from plaster models of the designs selected at the preliminary stage.

 The jury will select a prizewinning work from designs submitted by entrants.

-Notice: Jury's special award will be granted to works submitted by entrants who the jury judge is highly expected to do remarkable performance in the future.
+Note: Jury’s special award will be granted to the works submitted by entrants whose remarkable performance in the future is expected.

-Entrants are requested to send in their designs not later than August 31, 2006
+Entrants are requested to submit their designs not later than August 31, 2007.

 I. Common to both GENERAL and STUDENT categories

 - Each entrant may set a theme freely for his/her work.